Discovering the Wonders of Black Garlic

 Method

-3. Let butter brown slightly for a nutty aroma.
+Let the butter brown slightly for a nutty aroma.

-4. Add black garlic cloves and toss for ~20 seconds until softened.
+Add black garlic cloves and toss for about 20 seconds until softened.

-5. Pour in spiced rum and flambé to burn off alcohol, letting flavours meld.
+Pour in spiced rum and flambé to burn off alcohol, allowing flavours to meld.

 Comments